brianshih1/mini-key-value-db/mdbook/src/chapter_3/hybrid_logical_clock.md

 # Hybrid Logical Clock (HLC)

 My original goal was to build a distributed key-value database.
-I needed a clock that can help me generate unique, increasing MVCC timestamps.
-After doing some research, I realized that Hybrid Logical Clock (HLC) is what I needed.
-Even though I ended up just building a single-node key value database, HLC is still useful as it is able to generate unique, incrementing timestamps.
+Since CRDB uses HLC, I also used HLC to generate unique, increasing MVCC timestamps.
+Even though I didn't end up building a distributed key-value database, let's still talk about HLC for fun.
+Feel free to skip this page if you're not interested!

 ### Motivation